-UNI student writers have begun publishing parallel stories (a.k.a. “fan fiction”) for Amazon Kindle’s “World of Kurt Vonnegut.”
+UNI student writers are publishing parallel stories (a.k.a. “fan fiction”) for Amazon Kindle’s “World of Kurt Vonnegut.”
 Click here for more information.

 Last semester, as part of Professor Jim O’Loughlin’s Craft of Fiction course in the Department of Languages & Literatures, students read novels by noted author Kurt Vonnegut and then wrote their own stories making use of the characters and details from Vonnegut’s books.

 “This was a valuable exercise for gaining an appreciation of an author’s style and the many decisions that go into a work of fiction,” said O’Loughlin, “It was a bonus that there is a mechanism now for publishing these stories legally, and mastering the process of electronic publication is an important skill to acquire for anyone who desires to be a writer.”